 Team of three

 Accompanying the dying with presence, beauty, and permission.
 Coordinating final gatherings.
 Keeping vigil.
-Holding the fasting space with unhurried care.
+Holding the fasting sanctuary with unhurried care.

 Kitchen Team